orges-i/lynkr/README.md

-LYNKR
+# LYNKR

-LYNKR is a modular link-in-bio platform built with a component-driven architecture, focusing on customization, visual fidelity, and extensibility.
-The project is designed as a configurable system rather than a static link list, enabling the composition of a single page from interactive and media-rich modules.
+LYNKR is a modular link-in-bio platform built with a component-driven architecture.
+It focuses on customization, visual fidelity, and extensibility.
+The project is designed as a configurable system rather than a static link list, allowing a single page to be composed from interactive and media-rich modules.

 The application emphasizes modern frontend patterns, real-time editing, and advanced visual effects, supported by a scalable backend for authentication, data persistence, and analytics.

-Features
-Visual System

-Custom 3D background ("Antigravity Shard") built with React Three Fiber

-Shader-based effects and particle systems

-Glassmorphism UI and smooth view transitions

-Fully responsive, mobile-first layout

-Modular Content

-Bento-style widget layout

-Support for rich embeds (Spotify, newsletter forms, live status indicators, interactive blocks)

-Extensible, component-based module system

-Editor

-Real-time visual editor

-Drag-and-drop layout management

-Theme, font, and branding configuration

-Analytics

-Visitor tracking

-Click-through metrics

-Traffic source analysis

-Tech Stack
-Frontend

-React 18

-TypeScript

-Tailwind CSS

-Framer Motion

-Lucide React

-Prototyping

-Google Studio (UI and interaction prototyping)

-Graphics

-Three.js

-React Three Fiber

-Development Environment

-AntiGravity IDE (development workflow and tooling)

-Backend & Auth

-Supabase

-PostgreSQL database

-Authentication

-Storage and backend services
+## Architecture Overview

+* Component-first, modular design
+* Strong separation between presentation, editor logic, and data layer
+* Extensible module system for adding new content blocks without core refactors
+* Real-time state synchronization between editor and rendered view

+## Features

+### Visual System

+* Custom 3D background ("Antigravity Shard") implemented with React Three Fiber
+* Shader-based visual effects and particle systems
+* Glassmorphism-based UI
+* Smooth view and layout transitions
+* Fully responsive, mobile-first layout

+### Modular Content System

+* Bento-style widget layout
+* Support for rich embeds such as:

+  * Spotify
+  * Newsletter and form embeds
+  * Live status indicators
+  * Interactive content blocks
+* Component-based module registry for extensibility

+### Editor

+* Real-time visual editor
+* Drag-and-drop layout management
+* Theme, typography, and branding configuration
+* Immediate preview of layout and style changes

+### Analytics

+* Visitor tracking
+* Click-through metrics
+* Traffic source analysis

+## Tech Stack

+### Frontend

+* React 18
+* TypeScript
+* Tailwind CSS
+* Framer Motion
+* Lucide React

+### 3D and Graphics

+* Three.js
+* React Three Fiber

+### Prototyping

+* Google Studio (UI and interaction prototyping)

+### Backend and Authentication

+* Supabase
+* PostgreSQL
+* Authentication and session management
+* Storage and backend services

+### Development Environment

+* AntiGravity IDE (development workflow and tooling)

+## Project Goals

+* Provide a highly customizable link-in-bio system
+* Prioritize visual quality and interactive design
+* Maintain a scalable and maintainable codebase
+* Enable rapid extension through modular components

+## Status

+This project is under active development.
+APIs, schemas, and internal modules may evolve as the system matures.

+## License

+License information to be defined.